 Understanding the compressor attack setting

 The attack time is defined in milliseconds.
 Typical attack times are 0.010 ms to 250 ms. The lower the number of milliseconds, the faster the attack time.
+Around 10 microseconds to 1 millisecond can be thought of as a fast attack time.
+Around 10 milliseconds to 100 milliseconds can be thought of as a slow attack time.

 Using the compressor attack setting

-Of course, if the attack is too slow, then the part of the signal that you want to compress may be over, and the signal may have fallen back below the threshold, before any noticeable gain reduction has been reached.
+Of course, if the attack is too slow, then the part of the signal that you want to compress may be over, and the signal may have fallen back below the threshold before any noticeable gain reduction has been reached.

 The compressor attack setting gives you lots of control over the way that your compressors affect your audio signals.
 You are able to use the attack time to control how quickly you want a signal to be turned down after overshooting the compressor’s threshold.
 So using the attack setting is a key step in really crafting the way you apply compression to your tracks.